aplteam/Cider/docs/Cider-User-Guide.md

 The first version you can use Cider with is 18.0.
 This is because Cider is a Tatin package, and Tatin runs under 18.0 or later.

+Cider requires (like Tatin) a Unicode version of APL.

 #### Tatin

 Cider relies on the [Tatin package manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
 With version 19.0 and later Cider and Tatin will optionally be both available in `⎕SE` right from the start.
 With earlier versions (18.0 and 18.2) it's up to the user to take care of that.

-If Tatin is not in `⎕SE` but available in the user's home folder then Cider will attempt to load it by executing the user command `]Tatin.Version` which should implicitly load Tatin into `⎕SE`.
+If Tatin is not in `⎕SE` but recognized as a user command then Cider will attempt to load it by executing the user command `]Tatin.Version` which will implicitly load the Tatin API into `⎕SE`.

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

 ### Installation

-With version 19.0, Cider will be part of a default installation, though it won't be active: for that the user has to take action.
+With version 19.0, Cider will be part of a default installation, though it won't be active by default: for that the user has to take action.

 In earlier versions you must install Cider yourself.